 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 A person with a parathyroid tumor may experience the following symptoms or signs.
 Sometimes, a person with a parathyroid tumor does not show any of these symptoms.
 The doctor may diagnose a problem if a blood test shows an increased level of calcium in the blood, a condition called hypercalcemia .
 The symptoms listed below may also be caused by a medical condition that is not a tumor.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Bone pain